Skip to main content

 4. Context of the organization

+Example Corporation has identified issues relevant to the ISMS.
 Internal and external issues are those factors relevant to Example Corporation’s purpose and that affect Example Corporation’s ability to achieve the intended outcomes of its ISMS.

-• Policies, objectives and the strategies in place achieve them
+• Policies, objectives and the strategies in place to achieve them (see Information Security Policy and topic-specific policies)

 • Market trends and customer preferences